Is Drinking a Gallon of Water a Day Needed? Here’s the Verdict

 - Extreme thirst

-One of the easiest ways to tell you’re dehydrated and need to increase your fluid intake is to look at your pee.
+One of the easiest ways to tell if you’re dehydrated and need to increase your fluid intake is to look at your pee.
 If your pee is dark yellow, you’re likely dehydrated.
 Your pee doesn’t need to be clear, but it should be the color of light lemonade.
-Keep an eye out for the other symptoms listed above, and address your fluid intake immediately once you recognize them.

 As soon as you realize you’re dehydrated, start taking small sips of an oral rehydration solution like DripDrop ORS.
 It has a precise ratio of electrolytes, so you can crush dehydration quickly.